geludwig/gnome-oled-mask/README.md

 # gnome-oled-mask
-GNOME extension to minimize OLED burn-in by applying a rectangular pixel-shift mask.
+GNOME extension to minimize OLED burn-in by applying a rectangular shifting pixel mask.
+Using a pixel mask ensures that every pixel within the defined area is switched to black periodically.

 ![Demo of pixel mask.](https://github.com/geludwig/gnome-oled-mask/blob/main/demo.gif)